 The most common challenge vocalized by home furnishings retailers in 2019 was how to increase store traffic.
-While traffic may be down, in theory, the buyers that are walking through your door are more qualified.
+While traffic may be down, in theory, the buyers walking through your door are more qualified.
 Customers are browsing online first.
 Your website needs to entice buyers to include your store among the few destinations they ultimately visit.
 Customer testimonials aren’t just for products.
 Showcase reviews that highlight the overall experience of your store and staff.
 It’s also imperative that it is easy for your customers to find store location information.
 Further, consider your online reputation outside of your own website.
 Your business needs to be optimized on Google My Business and local search.

 The good news for store traffic is that 62% of customers want to interact with the tactile attributes of a product before buying.
 For big-ticket purchases, touch is a key sensory experience.
 Each product page should clearly tell the customer where they can find the item on display, backed by reliable inventory data to ensure accuracy.